dresanelles/dresanelles/README.md

 ## Hi there 👋
-My name is Andrés Elles, i'm a software deveploment in training, i'm currently learning Python.
+My name is Andrés Elles, i'm a software developer in training, I'm currently learning Python.
-- 🔭 I'm working on and ATM emulation developed in Python.
+- 🔭 I'm working on and ATM emulation developed on Python.
-- 🎵 Passionate about music production; I could talk about it for a long time.
+- 🎵 Passionate about music production; I could talk about it for a hours.
 - 🎹 Ask me about Ableton Live, music production skills, tips and tricks.
-- 📖 Passionate about learning is my philosophy of life.
+- 📖 Passionate about learning, it's my philosophy in life.
 Every day I must learn something.
 - 😁 Fun fact: I'm in the music industry, but I don't like to party.
-I prefer quit activities, like cooking.
+I prefer quiet activities, like cooking.

 <!--